- 1. Name of the medicinal product

 Effects of other drugs on celecoxib

-CYP2C9 Poor MetabolisersIn individuals who are CYP2C9 poor metabolisers and demonstrate increased systemic exposure to celecoxib, concomitant treatment with CYP2C9 inhibitors could result in further increases in celecoxib exposure.
+CYP2C9 Poor MetabolisersIn individuals who are CYP2C9 poor metabolisers and demonstrate increased systemic exposure to celecoxib, concomitant treatment with CYP2C9 inhibitors such as fluconazole could result in further increases in celecoxib exposure.
 Such combinations should be avoided in known CYP2C9 poor metabolisers (see sections 4.2 and 5.2).

 CYP2C9 Inhibitors and InducersSince celecoxib is predominantly metabolised by CYP2C9 it should be used at half the recommended dose in patients receiving fluconazole.
 Concomitant use of 200 mg single dose of celecoxib and 200 mg once daily of fluconazole, a potent CYP2C9 inhibitor, resulted in a mean increase in celecoxib Cmax of 60% and in AUC of 130%.
 Concomitant use of inducers of CYP2C9 such as rifampicin, carbamazepine and barbiturates may reduce plasma concentrations of celecoxib.

-Ketoconazole or antacids have not been observed to affect the pharmacokinetics of celecoxib.
+Ketoconazole and AntacidsKetoconazole or antacids have not been observed to affect the pharmacokinetics of celecoxib.

-PregnancyStudies in animals (rats and rabbits) have shown reproductive toxicity, including malformations (see 4.3 and 5.3).
+PregnancyStudies in animals (rats and rabbits) have shown reproductive toxicity, including malformations (see sections 4.3 and 5.3).
+Inhibition of prostaglandin synthesis might adversely affect pregnancy.
+Data from epidemiological studies suggest an increased risk of spontaneous abortion after use of prostaglandin synthesis inhibitors in early pregnancy.
 The potential for human risk in pregnancy is unknown, but cannot be excluded.
 Celecoxib, as with other drugs inhibiting prostaglandin synthesis, may cause uterine inertia and premature closure of the ductus arteriosus during the last trimester.
-Celecoxib is contraindicated in pregnancy and in women who can become pregnant (see 4.3 and 4.4).
+Celecoxib is contraindicated in pregnancy and in women who can become pregnant (see sections 4.3 and 4.4).
 If a woman becomes pregnant during treatment, celecoxib should be discontinued.